-ShipStation will not do any currency conversion at this time.
+ShipStation does not do any currency conversion at this time.
 ShipStation only displays the integers transmitted to ShipStation by the selling channel.
-The values are assumed to be in the native currency value of your account's origin country.
 If currency conversion is needed, it will need to be done prior to the orders importing into ShipStation.

-Using the native currency value is the best way to ensure that the shipping charges and customs fees/taxes are charged at the appropriate rates.
+Using the native currency value is the best way to ensure that any customs fees or taxes are charged at the appropriate rates.

 Use Product Defaults to Override Imported Values

-If the item amounts imported from your selling channel do not reflect the item cost in your ShipStation account's native currency, and cannot be converted prior to importing, use ShipStation's Product Defaults to set the item prices to what they should be in the native currency.
+If the item amounts imported from your selling channel do not reflect the item cost that should reflect on your packing slips or customs forms, and they cannot be converted prior to importing, use ShipStation's Product Defaults to set the item prices to what they should be in the native currency of your ShipStation account.

 We're interested in your thoughts on how to improve how currency works in ShipStation!
 Please leave your feedback on our International Currency Product Feedback thread.

 The weekly digest is an email that contains a weekly summary of orders, shipments, revenue, and shipping costs.